duppygotchi/duppygotchi/README.md

 - 👋 Hi, I’m @duppygotchi
-- 👀 I’m interested in Miner Helmets
+- 👀 I’m interested in collecting Miner Helmets
-- 🌱 I’m currently learning Phaser3 and Web3
+- 🌱 I’m currently learning how to be a Farmer.
 - 💞️ I’m looking to contribute to Aavegotchi minigames.
 - 📫 How to reach me?
 On Twitter @DuppyGotchi